Prince Bernadotte: Prince Bernadotte 1937–2014

 Carl Bernadotte was born as Prince of Sweden and Duke of Östergötland, but he gave up those titles when he married below his station in 1937.
 Carl's brother-in-law, King Leopold III of the Belgians, conferred upon him the title of Prince Bernadotte in the Belgian nobility on the day of Carl's first marriage with Countess Elsa von Rosen on 6 July 1937.
 It had its own coat of arms and was a noble title, that is a prince as a high rank of Belgian nobility, not a royal title.
 The title was personal to him and his wive(s), with the right to a comital title for his male-line descendants.
 The princely title is now extinct, with the death of Carl's third wife Princess Kristine Bernadotte in 2014.
 Carl had only one child, Countess Madeleine Bernadotte.

 In Sweden, Carl's princely Bernadotte family was considered a part of the unintroduced nobility and joined a private club called Ointroducerad Adels Förening ("The Association of the Unintroduced Nobility").

 Luxembourg

-Prince Bernadotte, 1892–present
+Prince Bernadotte, 1892–2025

 Oscar Bernadotte renounced his titles as Prince of Sweden and Duke of Gotland when he married below his station in 1888.
 However, he was allowed by his father, King Oscar II, to keep the courtesy title of Prince and then be styled as Prince Bernadotte.
 The title became official as one of nobility (not just a courtesy title) when he and his wife were created Prince(ss) Bernadotte (personal title for life) and Count(ess) of Wisborg (hereditary to male-line descendants) in 1892 by his maternal uncle, Grand Duke Adolphe of Luxembourg.